 innodb_log_files_in_group) cannot exceed a maximum value that is slightly less than 512GB.
 A pair of 255 GB log files, for example, approaches the limit but does not exceed it.
 The default log file size is 48MB.
 Generally, the combined size of the log files should be large enough that the server can smooth out peaks and troughs in workload activity, which often means that there is enough redo log space to handle more than an hour of write activity.
 The larger the value, the less checkpoint flush activity is needed in the buffer pool, saving disk I/O. For additional information, see Section 8.5.4, “Optimizing InnoDB Redo Logging”.

-configuration option defines the path where
+variable defines the path where

-non-dynamic.
+is not dynamic.
 Configuring it requires restarting the server.

 InnoDB creates a single